RiverProfileApp/RiverProfileApp/README.md

 Tests can be run on both the server and to verify integrity of the data, these are available with instructions from the notebooks in the tests folder

-You can obtain the grid files from the google drive link, and unzip them:
+You can obtain the grid files for custom flow routing from the google drive link, and unzip them:

 https://drive.google.com/drive/folders/144QhSimTndRFO2n0Cn9y4gcwE_zzBPKN?usp=sharing

 Or, for power users, you can build the grids yourself using the functions in the GlobalStack repository (see more details in the readme file there).
 The app currently assumes 3 arc-second resolution of the grids.
 You will need to change the "res" global variable if your grids are different (res is currently set to be the values of pixels/degree, so for 3 arc-seconds this is 1200)

+Hydrosheds data will require downloading the data from the Hydrosheds website, hydrosheds.org

 ## Custom functions